FanstyTech/Rushita-FE/docs/frontend-page-creation-guide.md

-# Rushita Frontend Page Creation Guide
+# Rousheta Frontend Page Creation Guide

 ## Overview

-This guide explains how to create a new lookup page in the Rushita Frontend application.
+This guide explains how to create a new lookup page in the Rousheta Frontend application.
 It follows a standardized approach for consistency and maintainability.

 ## Prerequisites

 - Node.js and npm installed
-- Access to the Rushita-FE repository
+- Access to the Rousheta-FE repository
 - Basic understanding of React, TypeScript, and Tailwind CSS

 ## Project Structure